-Pursuant to the Stock Option Plan, Options may be granted from time to time to the directors, officers, employees and consultants of the Corporation.
+Pursuant to the Stock Option Plan, Options may be granted from time to time to the directors, officers, employees and certain service providers of the Corporation.
 Options are granted by the Board who, at the time of the grant, fixes the exercise price, vesting dates and the expiry date of such Options.
-The maximum number of Common Shares that may be issued under the Stock Option Plan at any time shall not exceed 10% of the aggregate number of Common Shares actually outstanding at that time, as determined on a non-diluted basis.
+The aggregate number of Common Shares issuable under Options that are issued and outstanding at any time under the Stock Option Plan shall not exceed 10% of the aggregate number of Common Shares issued and outstanding at that time, as determined on a non-diluted basis.